Recognising exceptional graduates

 The University of Newcastle (UON) is proud of its graduates and we celebrate their achievements, at home and abroad.
 Reaching all corners of the globe, the UON alumni community includes more than 135,000 dynamic and diverse achievers across 139 countries.

 The UON Alumni Awards recognise and celebrate innovation, creativity and the exceptional leadership of graduates who inspire others through their local, national and international achievements.

 Join us for our Awards night on Friday 28 July 2017 as we celebrate the diverse achievement of our UON alumni.

-Meet our recipients
+Meet our finalists